 Her cv’s more implants than’er ponderosas

-She’s more than earned a spot on Donald’s sofa
+She’s more than earned her spot on the sofa!

-From New White House Chief of Staff Has an Enforcer, New York Times: Kirstjen Nielsen—John Kelly’s (the general’s) longtime aide—
+New White House Chief of Staff Has an Enforcer, a New York Times story, states that Kirstjen Nielsen, new Chief of Staff (retired Marine Corps General) John Kelly’s longtime aide,

 is also responsible for keeping Mr. Kelly’s no-fly list of aides he deems to be unfit to attend serious meetings, the most prominent of whom is Omarosa Manigault, the former Apprentice star with an ill-defined job and a penchant for dropping into meetings where she was not invited.